Green building: Regulation and operation

 As a result of the increased interest in green building concepts and practices, a number of organizations have developed standards, codes and rating systems for use by government regulators, building professionals and consumers.
 In some cases, codes are written so local governments can adopt them as bylaws to reduce the local environmental impact of buildings.

 Green building rating systems such as BREEAM (United Kingdom), LEED (United States and Canada), DGNB (Germany), CASBEE (Japan), and VERDEGBCe (Spain), GRIHA (India) help consumers determine a structure's level of environmental performance.
 They award credits for optional building features that support green design in categories such as location and maintenance of building site, conservation of water, energy, and building materials, and occupant comfort and health.
 The number of credits generally determines the level of achievement.

 Green building codes and standards, such as the International Code Council's draft International Green Construction Code, are sets of rules created by standards development organizations that establish minimum requirements for elements of green building such as materials or heating and cooling.

+The new version of the European Construction Products Regulation (PCR) contains elements of Life Cycle Analysis and verification of Environmental Product Declarations under the "System 3+" process.

 Some of the major building environmental assessment tools currently in use include: